Storyteller

-Gun Culture USA is my story of growing up with a violent right-wing father.
+Run Out of Town is my story of growing up with a violent right-wing father.
 My father was a doctor in Minnesota after World War II.
 He was so violent the people in my hometown feared he would become a shooter.
-They forced us to leave town in what is considered a small-town vigilante action.
+They organized and forced us out.
+It was vigilantism, yes, but it was non-violent.
 They boycotted my father’s medical practice and tore down a house he was building.
 My father refused to leave.
 He wanted revenge, revenge for crimes against him no one had committed.
-It took three years to make him leave, during which we were often homeless.
+It took three years to force him out, during which time we were often homeless.
 Dad finally took a job as a physician on an Army hospital base.
 At last, we had a place to live.
-I am telling this story because I hope I can help people understand extremely violent men.
+I am telling this story because I hope I can help people understand the extreme right wing.

 Substack When I was in graduate school at Columbia University, I got into the habit of writing short papers.
 I liked the habit, so I kept it up.
 Substack is the website I post the papers on.